 Muscles originate on a fixed bone in our body, cross over a joint, and insert onto a moving bone.
 It is important to understand that all muscles move from the insertion point going toward the origination point.
-It is because of the placement of the muscles that we can move, but when a muscle is in spasm, or is contracted we cannot move the joint it affects without pain.
+It is because of the placement of the muscles that we can move, but when a muscle is in spasm– or is shortened as a result of repetitive use– we cannot move the joint it affects without pain.

-The muscle at the back of your upper arm, the triceps (see image at right), originates at the back of your shoulder, crosses over the point of your elbow, and inserts onto the forearm.
-When the triceps contract your straighten your arm.
+The muscle at the back of your upper arm, the triceps (see what it looks like), originates at the back of your shoulder, crosses over the point of your elbow, and inserts onto the forearm.
+When the triceps contract, you straighten your arm.

-In order for either of the muscles to fully function, the opposing muscle must completely stretch (see image at left).
+In order for either of the muscles to fully function, the opposing muscle must completely stretch.
 If the biceps (A) are contracting, but the triceps (B) are not stretching, you will only move as far as the triceps will allow.
-Likewise, if the biceps are held in the contracted state by spasms, you will not be able to full open your arm.
+Likewise, if the biceps are held in the contracted state by spasms, you will not be able to fully open your arm.
 In either case, you will lose strength because the muscle fibers are unable to move at their optimum performance level.

 When a person feels weak, they often think it is necessary to strengthen their muscles , but the truth is they need to release the spasms and stretch the limiting muscles.
 Exercise and weight training without doing very specific treatments to release the muscle spasms, and stretch the muscles, will only continue the painful cycle.

 After 10 years of debilitating back and hip pain, and countless daily muscle spasms in my back, hips and legs, I was feeling very discouraged and had little hope of recovery.
 I hate to admit it, but I was feeling OLD.
 I tried chiropractic, worked with a homeopath, had physical therapy, worked with a movement educator, took private pilates classes, and even tried traditional yoga, but I wasn’t finding the relief I needed.
 I had been missing some of my favorite activities…especially golf.